jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

    * If you skip, youll just accumulate cards.

 ## How I use Firecracker

+Sometimes I fall behind and the question load can be overwhelming.
+Here are your options:

+* **Bang through the questions.** There's no substitute to just putting in the time.
+Glancing at the info and rating it a 1 is better than ignoring it forever.
+Try to just remember one bit of info and then move on.
+* **Do Fewer questions** and focus on a few topics.
+Otherwise, you might feel like you're getting punched from every direction as random topics hit you.
+  * Above the calendar, click "More Options" > "Do Fewer Questions".
+* **Spread out questions** over the coming days/weeks.
+  * You can only spread Review and Catchup questions (not Study).
+  * Above the calendar, click "More Options" > "Spread Out Questions".
-* It can be overwhelming and your pile of flagged topics will only grow, so consider switching from Legendary Mode (default) to Normal Mode to focus on a smaller set of the highest yield material.
+* **Switch to Normal Mode** to focus on a smaller set of the highest yield material.
   * Normal mode contains about half the number of questions.
   * You still get the benefit of reviewing topics according to how strong you are, and you can always take a moment to review the full topic and all its sub-topic details that you might have been tested on in Legendary Mode.
-  * To switch learning modes, click the doctor icon in the top-right > "Account & Settings" > "Settings" > "Normal Mode"
+  * To switch learning modes, click the doctor icon in the top-right > "Account & Settings" > "Settings" > "Normal Mode" (default is "Legendary")
   * Your flagged topics, notes, and history will all remain.

-from Firecracker help:

-* Here are a few tips to help you manage your daily questions: You can spread out your Review and Catchup questions through the "More Options" link directly above the calendar.
-One of the features available here is Spread Out Questions, which allows you to spread out currently assigned questions over the next 7, 14, 21, or 30 days.
-You can only spread questions out that you have completed at least once.

-#### Ratings  1-5 ratings
+## Ratings  1-5 ratings

 * they're a self assessment, and you'll soon get comfortable with what they mean to you.
 Heres my thinking: